muratali016/Yolov7-Cigarette-Censor-and-Smoker-s-Faces-Recorder/README.md

 * **Code can run on Both (CPU & GPU)**
 * **Video/WebCam/External Camera/IP Stream Supported**

-Features
-* Count all objetcs by classes and works perfetcly on every image or on a video
-* Code can run on Both (CPU & GPU)
-* Video/WebCam/External Camera/IP Stream Supported

 ## It is super easy to run
-* **We are going to copy offical yolov7 github page and just add "detect_and_count.py" file.
-That is all**
+* **We are going to copy my repo and just download "traced_model.pt" which is already given by me in the code, and we are good to go!**
-* **When you use Google Colab for codes, it will be way easier than working on the local computer**

 ## Steps to run Code
 * clone the repository: